evanshortiss/evanshortiss.github.io/_posts/2021-08-17-null-default-environment-variable-quarkus-config.markdown

 String secretValue;
 ```

-My ~~JavaScript~~ TypeScript-native brain doesn't accept a empty String as
+My ~~JavaScript~~ TypeScript-native brain doesn't agree that an empty string is
-interchangeable with `null` or `undefined`, and I was generally curious why
+interchangeable with `null` or `undefined`.
+Generally, I was curious why
 it was hard to find an answer.
 I tried using the `Optional<String>` solutions
-that were posted too, but ultimately the issue seems tied to the fact that the
+that were posted too, but ultimately the issue is tied to the fact that the
-environment variable is undefined and any attempt to read it results in the
+environment variable is undefined.
+Any attempt to read an undefined environment
-`could not expand value` error.
+variable results in the `could not expand value` error.

 The solution was embarrassingly simple.
 Maybe that's why I didn't find it in my
 search results.
 Simply add the `:` symbol after the environment variable, and